LeanneCodes/GinTopia_NEW/README.md

 * All fields must be completed, except for the email field, which is optional.
 Usernames must be unique, so if a user’s name is taken, they may need to add some characters, such as additional letters, numbers to make their username unique.
 And the passwords the user inputs must be the same, for the form to be valid and submitted.

 ![image](media/signed-in.png)
 (Logged in, with confirmation that they have successfully logged in.
-They will also have access to book a class and view, edit and delete their booking (CRUD))
+They will also have access to book a class, view the booking, edit and/or delete their booking (CRUD))

 * If the user chooses to sign out, they will be asked to confirm this action, once again defensive programming.